liujch1998/infini-gram/docs/api_doc.md

 Most queries are processed within 10s of milliseconds.
 You should receive the response within a fraction of a second.
-If you are experiencing longer latencies, it might be due to network delays.
+If you are experiencing longer latencies, it might be due to network delays or heavy traffic.

-**Please do not issue concurrent requests, and kindly wait 0.1 seconds between receiving the response and sending a new request.
-If our server is overloaded you might receive an error.**
+**Please wrap your requests in an exception-handling loop.
+We can't guarantee 100% uptime or successful processing of queries, so it may be wise to catch errors and retry the failed requests.**

 If you find infini-gram useful, please kindly cite our paper:
 ```bibtex